rsp/node-static-http-servers/README.md

 This version uses the [`net`](https://nodejs.org/api/net.html#net_net) module which is the lowest-level API for TCP sockets in Node.

-It has some of the functionality of [the `http` version](#http) but the minimal and incomplete HTTP protocol has been implemented from scratch.
+This example has some of the functionality of [the `http` version](#http) but the minimal and incomplete HTTP protocol has been implemented from scratch.
 Since it doesn't support chunked encoding it loads the files into memory before serving them to know the size before sending a response because statting the files and then loading would introduce a race condition.

 Installation
 ------------